 The parents of the Waddell boys are pleased that Livingston is being punished for the wrongful deaths of their two sons.

-“Cases like this never fail to break my heart,” said Attorney Joseph Sandefur of Myrtle Beach’s top personal injury firm.
+“Cases like this never fail to break my heart,” said Attorney John Bales of Tampa top personal injury firm.
 “From all accounts, both Waddell boys were good lads who were active in the community and had bright futures ahead of them.
 Their parents would be well within their right to file a wrongful death lawsuit against Livingston and everyone else that contributed to the deaths of their young sons.”

 As tragic as stories like these are, they serve as an important reminder that no one has the right to take a life, not even if it’s an honest accident.
 If someone you love has suffered a wrongful death as a result of someone else’s actions, you have the right to file a civil lawsuit in order to recoup the medical expenses, pain and suffering, and other financial losses connected to the loss of life.